drewbourne/mockolate/README.md

 - call another function
 - throw an Error

-Stubs are defined with the 'stub(instance)' function.
+Stubs are defined with the `stub(instance)` function.
 In these examples we're going to skip the [Test] block and focus just on stubbing.

     import mockolate.stub;